decoderzhub/SocialApp-Template-React-Native-and-Firebase/README.md

-# TheBugleApp
+# SocialApp Template
-NPO social app
+social app template that built with React-Native and uses Firebase real-time database, file storage, and authentication.